A McEliece cryptosystem using permutation codes: A cryptosystem on permutation error-correcting codes

-Let $G$ be the permutation image symmetric group $S_m$ acting on the $\Omega$ which is defined to consist of all the two sets of $\{1,\dots,m\}$.
-Hence, $n=\frac{m(m-1)}{2}$ and we choose $H$ to be a subgroup of $G$ .
-The conjugate $\widehat{H}=g^{-1}Hg$ is chosen such that $\widehat{H}$ is not a subgroup of $G$.
-We use the decoding algorithm using the UBB described in Section ~\ref{2sets}.
-As $H$ is a subgroup of $G$, the same decoding algorithm can be used, although the decoding might be suboptimal because the minimal degree of $H$ might be greater than that of $G$.
-Unlike the case of the alternative decoding algorithm for the wreath product groups we cannot easily construct a UBB for the conjugate group $\widehat{H}$ using the same techniques used to construct one for $H$.
-To recall the UBB is constructed using the hamiltonian cycles of a complete graph.
-The group $H$, as a subgroup of $S_n$, preserves the graph structure of $K_m$.
-This is what that means.
-Consider two $2$-sets $(i,j)$ and $(i,k)$ in $\Omega$.
-These two sets have one point in common.
-The $2$-sets $(i,j) \cdot h$ and $(i,k) \cdot h$ must also have a point in common for all $h \in H$.
-No other conjugates of $H$ in $S_n$ have this graph preserving property and without that, it is unclear how to construct a UBB for $\widehat{H}$ without knowledge of the conjugator $g$.
+We use the decoding algorithm using the UBB described in Section~\ref{2sets}.
+As $H$ is a subgroup of $G$, the same decoding algorithm can be used, although the decoding might be suboptimal because the minimal degree of $H$ might be greater than $G$.
+Unlike the case of the alternative decoding algorithm for the wreath product groups we cannot easily construct a UBB for the conjugate group $\widehat{H}\leq S_n$ using the same techniques used to construct one for $G$.
+To recall, the UBB is constructed using the Hamiltonian cycles of a complete graph.
+Now the conjugation map is just relabeling.
+When this relabelling happens, the V-graphs changes arbitrarily making them not bases.
+There seems to be no way of constructing a UBB without finding the conjugator.
+Furthermore, note that, since $H$ is a subgroup of $G$, there is insufficient information on the action of the $G$ on the complete graph from which the UBB is constructed.

-The next thing we attempt to do is to attack the second security assumption.
-That is, we attempt to find a conjugator $g$ and a subgroup $H'$ of $S_n$ that has an efficient decoding algorithm.
+The next thing we attempt to do is attack the second security assumption.
+That is, we attempt to find a conjugator $g$ and a subgroup $H^\prime$ of $S_n$ with an efficient decoding algorithm.
 We assume that these subgroups are all subgroups of $G$, as we can employ the UBB algorithm for them.
-While we do manage to come up with an attack which is better than a brute force search for $g$, the group $H$ can still be chosen so that the cryptosystem is resistant to this attack.
+We do manage to come up with an attack which is better than a brute force search for $g$.